openebs/website/docs/main/user-guides/local-storage-user-guide/local-pv-lvm/lvm-deployment.md

 **Selectors (Optional)**

-Users can bind any of retained LVM volumes to new PersistentVolumeClaim object via selector field.
-If selector and [volumeName](https://github.com/openebs/lvm-localpv/blob/develop/docs/persistentvolumeclaim.md#volumename-optional) fields are unspecified then LVM CSI driver will provision new volume.
-If volume selector is specified then request will not reach to localpv driver.
+Users can bind any of the retained LVM volumes to the new PersistentVolumeClaim object via the selector field.
+If the selector and [volumeName](https://github.com/openebs/lvm-localpv/blob/develop/docs/persistentvolumeclaim.md#volumename-optional) fields are unspecified then the LVM CSI driver will provision new volume.
+If the volume selector is specified then request will not reach to local pv driver.
 This is a use case of pre-provisioned volume.
 See [here](https://github.com/openebs/lvm-localpv/blob/develop/design/lvm/persistent-volume-claim/selector.md) for more information about the workflows.

 Follow the below steps to specify selector on PersistentVolumeClaim: